-Outdoor Christmas decorations are key in creating cheerful and festive ambiance during the holiday season.
-Whether you’re going all out, making your house and garden the envy of the street with elaborate light designs and displays, or your just want to welcome your guests with a simple hand-made wreath and some soft candle glow, we offer you suggestions on how to decorate a garden for Christmas to lift spirits and make warm memories during the cold days and nights.
+Outdoor Christmas decorations are key in creating a cheerful and festive ambience during the holiday season.
+Whether you’re going all out, making your house and garden the envy of the street with elaborate light designs and displays, or you just want to welcome your guests with a simple hand-made wreath and some soft candle glow, we offer you suggestions on how to decorate a garden for Christmas to lift spirits and make warm memories during the cold days and nights.

 - Wrap hedges.
 It is best that you opt for net lights – they might be a tad more expensive than strand lights but they offer convenience and precision of installation which saves time and is worth the investment.

-- Bedeck the door – add lights to your wreath or garlands.
+- Bedeck the door – Another Christmas decoration idea for the garden is to add additional lights to your wreath or garlands.

 - Light walkways.
-Adorn small shrubs and / or trees around walkways with a few strands of lights as to not make them visible from but the street but still serve as a sophisticated pointer to your guests.
+Adorn small shrubs and/or trees around walkways with a few strands of lights so as to not make them visible from the street but still serve as a sophisticated pointer to your guests.

 - Use lights on timers.
 Consider timer activation for a low-maintenance approach to exterior holiday lighting.
 An average-sized home will require between two and four 1500-watt plug-in modules to keep the exterior safely lit and perfectly timed.
 Options vary in style but most simply plug into an exterior outlet.